AdmiralWall/universal_robot/README.md

 NOTE:
-As MoveIt! seems to have difficulties with finding plans for the UR with full joint limits [-2pi, 2pi], there is a joint_limited version using joint limits restricted to [-pi,pi].
+As MoveIt! seems to have difficulties with finding plans for UR with full joint limits [-2pi, 2pi], there is a joint_limited version using joint limits restricted to [-pi,pi].
 In order to use this joint limited version, simply use the launch file arguments 'limited', i.e.:

 ```roslaunch ur_bringup ur5_bringup.launch limited:=true robot_ip:=IP_OF_THE_ROBOT [reverse_port:=REVERSE_PORT]```